HOW TO SIMPLIFY MEAL PLANNING TO SAVE TIME AND STRESS (+ FREE PRINTABLE)

 Once you know which meals you need to plan for and have decided what those meals are going to be, the next step is to make a shopping list of all the ingredients you’ll need for the week.
-Also keep an ongoing list of anything that you’ve run out of during the week on the notes in your phone or on a list on the fridge.
+Also keep an ongoing list of anything that you run out of during the week and keep it on the notes in your phone or on a list on the fridge.

-For other ways I use my iPhone to organise my life, click on the link here to read my post on this!
 Get your family (even your kids) to write down on this list if they’ve used the last of something.
+It doesn’t have to be anything fancy, I just have a sheet of paper stuck to my fridge door.
+It may not be the prettiest but my family all add to it so I’m happy to go with functionality over aesthetics!
 Check all these lists when it comes to making your main list for the week.

-I do my meal planning on a Sunday afternoon when I’ve got some quiet time to think and the kids are preoccupied.
-I’ve got into the habit of doing it then and it’s now become a ritual that I follow every week.
+I do my meal planning on a Sunday afternoon when I’ve got some quiet time to think and the kids are busy doing something.
+I’ve got into the habit of doing it then, as part of my Sunday planning for the week ahead, and it’s now become a ritual that I follow every week.